fsegaud/Hef.Math.Interpreter/README.md

 # Hef.Math.Interpreter

-This interpreter takes a math formula as input, breaks it into a chain of values and operations, and outputs a numeric result.
+An interpreter that takes a math formula (string) as input, breaks it into a chain of values and operations, and outputs a numeric result.
 It also handles variable declarations as key/value pairs.

 ## Getting Started